 As an agile recruiter, Sarah Johnson states that "It is true that more job descriptions have CSPO, but there is also greater demand for deeper ICP-APO skills, particularly for strategic leadership roles that integrate work across several teams."

-In analyzing the impact on career advancement and salaries in relation to the CSPO vs ICP-APO certifications, it is clear that both may positively impact your career, although in varying degrees and manners.
+In analyzing the impact on career advancement and salaries in relation to the CSPO vs ICP-APO career opportunities, it is clear that both may positively impact your career, although in varying degrees and manners.

 The CSPO vs ICP-APO job roles appear to cater to different organizational requirements: